tofanalexandrina/Continuous-Feedback-App/README.md

 # Continuous Feedback App

 ## Description
 This application enables real-time feedback for activities such as courses or tutorials.
-It features role-based functionality with two primary roles: **Professor** and **Student**.
+It features role-based functionality with two primary roles: **Professor** and **Student**(anonymous).

 ## Professor User Guide